Advising Appointment

 How to access your Curriculum Sheet

-1. Go to the Degree Flowcharts and Curriculum Sheets website
+1. Go to the Catalog website

 The Curriculum Sheet is broken down into four main sections that are described below: